 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
 We have no products approved for commercial sale and have not generated any revenue to date, and we will continue to incur significant research and development and other expenses related to our clinical development and ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception.
-Since our inception, we have devoted substantially all of our financial resources and efforts to research and development, including nonclinical studies and our clinical trials.
-Our financial condition and operating results, including net losses, may fluctuate significantly from guarter to guarter and year to year.
-Accordingly, you should not rely upon the results of any guarterly or annual periods as indications of future operating performance.
+Since our inception, we have devoted substantially all of our financial resources and efforts to research and development, including nonclinical studies, technical development and our clinical trials.
+Our financial condition and operating results, including net losses, may fluctuate significantly from quarter to quarter and year to year.
+Accordingly, you should not rely upon the results of any quarterly or annual periods as indications of future operating performance.
 Additionally, net losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' (deficit)/equity and working capital.
-Our net losses were \$446 thousand and \$310 thousand for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$835 thousand.
-We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates in our initial and potential additional indications as well as for other product candidates.
+Our net losses were \$9.2 million and \$446 thousand for the years ended December 31, 2021 and 2020.
+As of December 31, 2021, we had an accumulated deficit of \$10 million.
+We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates in our initial and any additional indications as well as for other product candidates.